Weekly study1 hour

 Talking About Cancer: Reducing Risk, Early Detection and Mythbusting

-Learn how to talk with others about the reducing cancer risk & cancer screening
+Learn how to talk about cancer risk reduction and spotting cancer early.

 1 in 2 people will develop cancer in their lifetime.
-Talking about how to detect or prevent cancer can be difficult, but it can play a very important role in early diagnosis and early detection.
+Talking about how to reduce the risk of cancer and the importance of early detection isn’t always easy, but it can make a real difference to peoples’ health.

 You might be worried you’ll say the wrong thing or that you simply don’t know enough about the subject.
-This course will help you to learn how best to talk to people about how to avoid cancer, like by making positive changes in their lifestyles and using local services.
+Our Cancer Research UK experts are here to help.

-You’ll learn how to encourage them to visit their doctor for cancer screening if they notice changes to their body.
+You’ll learn how to encourage people to know what’s normal for their body and visit their doctor if they notice any unusual changes.

-The skills you gain on this course will also be useful for learning how to talk about cancer diagnoses.
+The skills you gain on this course could also be helpful when talking to somebody affected by cancer.

 - Key facts and health messages about cancer prevention, screening and early diagnosis, and how to explain them.